janmonschke/diffsync/README.md

 It is important that your application is altering the exact same object that is returned by `getData` because the algorithm synchronizes based on changesets of this object.
 Every update from the server is also applied to this very object and is notified by the `synced` event.

 When your application has changed the state os this object, the `sync` method of the client needs to be called to trigger a sync with the server and other connected clients.
 Since the algorithm is based on sending diffs around, it is perfectly okay to call the `sync` method after every update on the data.

+The [diffsync-todos app](https://github.com/janmonschke/diffsync-todos) provides an example client-side integration of diffsync into a todo list application.
+Check it out to find out how to integrate it into your existing application.
+In a nutshell, it makes use of `Object.observe` (and a polyfill for it) to track changes from within the app that are then synced to the server.

 ### Server